 Why Is Body Language Important in Customer Service?

 Body language is important in customer service because it affects how customers will react to what you're saying to them.
-As we highlighted in the section above, over 90% of communication is delivered through body language, as well as one's tone of voice.
+As we highlighted in the section above, so much of communication is delivered through body language, as well as one's tone of voice.
 In face-to-face customer service, reps need to control both of these skills if they want to consistently provide a delightful support experience.

 Now that we've covered why body language is important in customer service, let's look at some best practices your team can use to improve it.